dotnet/arcade/Documentation/ArcadeSdk.md

 To enable this functionality set `UsingToolIbcOptimization` to `true` in `/eng/Versions.props`.

 Typically, not all projects in a repository need IBC data embedded.
-Set `ApplyPartialNgenOptimization` is `true` in a project to indicate that the assemblies produced by the project should get IBC data embedded.
+Set `ApplyPartialNgenOptimization` to `true` in a project to indicate that the assemblies produced by the project should get IBC data embedded.

 Use `EnablePartialNgenOptimization` property to control when IBC data embedding is gonna be performed.
 Unless specified otherwise, `EnablePartialNgenOptimization` is set to `true` if `Configuration` is `Release` and `OfficialBuild` is `true`.

 The IBC data embedding is performed by an internal tool `ibcmerge.exe` provided by `Microsoft.Dotnet.IbcMerge` package from an internal Azure DevOps feed.
 The repository build definition thus must invoke Azure DevOps task that restores internal tools in order for IBC data embedding to work.
 See [Restoring internal tools](#restoring-internal-tools).

-Unless the repository is using an IBC data acquision mechanism built into the Arcade SDK (such as [Visual Studio IBC Data Acquisition](#visual-studio-ibc-data-acquisition)) the repository must set the value of `IbcOptimizationDataDir` property and its build must ensure that IBC data are present at location specified this property before the `Build` target is executed.
+Unless the repository is using an IBC data acquision mechanism built into the Arcade SDK (such as [Visual Studio IBC Data Acquisition](#visual-studio-ibc-data-acquisition)) the repository must set the value of `IbcOptimizationDataDir` property and its build must ensure that IBC data are present at the location specified by this property before the `Build` target is executed.
 It is recommended that such logic is implemented in `/eng/Tools.props` via a target chained after the `Restore` target.

 `IbcOptimizationDataDir` specifies the directory that contains optimization data (must end with a directory separator).
 The optimization data directory is expected to have the following structure:
 ```
 $(IbcOptimizationDataDir)path1\{AssemblyFileName1}\{AssemblyFileName1}
 $(IbcOptimizationDataDir)path1\{AssemblyFileName1}\Scenario1.ibc